waqas656/spring-security-oauth/README.md

     - spring-security-oauth-ui-implicit  (port = 8083)
     - spring-security-oauth-ui-password  (port = 8084)
 - To run the project, run both _spring-security-oauth-server_ and _spring-security-oauth-resource_ first - then run any of the UI modules

-- You can run any sub-module using command line
+- You can run any sub-module using command line:
 ```
 mvn spring-boot:run
 ```

-- _spring-security-oauth-ui-password_ has "live" profile for live tests, in order to run it use the following command
+- _spring-security-oauth-ui-password_ has "live" profile for live tests, in order to run it use the following command:
 ```
 mvn clean install -Plive
 ```